Rashtriya Swayamsevak Sangh: Structure

-RSS does not have any formal membership.
-According to the official website, men and boys can become members by joining the nearest shakha, which is the basic unit.

-Although the RSS claims not to keep membership records, it is estimated to have had 2.5 to 6.0million members in 2001.
+The RSS does not have any formal membership.
+According to the official website, men and boys can become members by joining the nearest Shakha (branch), which is the basic unit.
+Women are not allowed to join the organisation.
+Although the RSS does not keep membership records, it is estimated to have around 4 million members as of 2024.

 Leadership and member positions

 There are the following terms to describe RSS leaders and members: